 A lot of bloggers have mentioned a dislike of Disqus and recently a few of my readers mentioned they don’t comment because I use Disqus comments.
-Anything that causes our readers to jump through more hoops is bad, but despite that Disqus has its good points:
+Anything that causes our readers to jump through more hoops is bad, but despite that, Disqus has its good points:

 Decreases server load which results in faster load times (this is a big one).

 It handles email notifications for you.

-· Out of all commenting platforms, it’s one of the most popular so plenty of people are familiar with it.
+Out of all commenting platforms, it’s one of the most popular so plenty of people are familiar with it.

 I was getting 100 spam comments a day.
 Disqus comments brought that number down to 0.

-I’ll be testing how things go, checking what my readers think and gathering feedback before I make a final decision – I’d urge anyone else to do the same.
+I’ll be testing how things go, checking what my readers think, and gathering feedback before I make a final decision – I’d urge anyone else to do the same.
 Test CommentLuv, see how your readers find it and how it impacts your comments.
-Also, see how Disqus comments works for you (if spam is an issue, it works great).
+Also, see how Disqus comments work for you (if spam is an issue, it works great).

 I had no problems, I liked it and I like it now as well.

 However, presently what stops me from using Disqus comments on my blog are four things:

-1) It takes times to load on the blog.
+1) It takes time to load on the blog.
 I see that on various blogs that use Disqus comments and I just don’t like that.
 I mostly leave those blogs without commenting, if it takes too long and the comment section doesn’t load.

 2) The commentators are not able to leave their own site links.
 So here goes a part of your traffic.

 3) The comments are transferred to Disqus and you no longer have them on your blog.
-Though it may be good for blog speed and web space, but transferring to and fro (in case you decide to leave Disqus comments) is a hassle.
+Though it may be good for blog speed and web space, transferring to and fro (in case you decide to leave Disqus comments) is a hassle.
 I’ve over 15,000 comments, and I dread to undergo this process.

 4) I cannot use any other plugin in conjunction with Disqus, in case I ever want to.

-But I like its certain features like voting, having the option to display most voted comments on the top, shortening the comments with “show more” option, collapse, flag appropriate, follow the commentator, and share. etc. One of the advantages of Disqus is its own community and traffic through them too.
+But I like its certain features like voting, having the option to display the most voted comments on the top, shortening the comments with the “show more” option, collapse, flag appropriate, following the commentator, and sharing. etc.

 I used CommentLuv for about 2 years and loved it.
 It is very good for the newbie bloggers, and the seasoned ones as well.

-Out of the two option that you’ve given, I’d choose CommentLuv.
+Out of the two options that you’ve given, I’d choose CommentLuv.
 Presently, I tried and dropped Jetpack.
 Then I used the WordPress default commenting system, and now along with it I’m using CommentLuv, but have disabled the CommentLuv feature in it.

 Commentluv – I like it a lot.
-It is great for a site since it attracts and lot of comments.
+It is great for a site since it attracts a lot of comments.
 Since it offers incentives for commenters it is great for attracting traffic.
 But I had some problems with it.
 My website attracted a lot of spam comments.
-The plugin is great in controlling spam – the kind where I get hit by bots and other “auto” commenting software.
+The plugin is great at controlling spam – the kind where I get hit by bots and other “auto” commenting software.